saikath/Mqtt-Example-using-javascript-nodejs/README.md

 </body>
 </html>
 ```
+#Tips
+Before integrating MQTT sever-client with any host, please make sure the server provider supports protocol other than http, https.
+Otherwise `mqtt` will not work. <b>Ex.</b> modulus does not support but AWS supports.
 #Usage
 Mqtt is used for real time communication among machines (machine to machine) .
 It can be used for realtiime chat application, remote machine status update, realtime message broadcast services and any other fields where realtime communication is the first priority.
 Facebook messenger and few other real life applications are already supported by the mqtt.